causalbench/causalbench-starter/README.md

 The idea is for participants to develop and evaluate their own solutions internally against the many existing baselines already implemented in [CausalBench](https://github.com/causalbench/causalbench) - hence there is no public leaderboard.
 There will be a final private leaderboard that we will score through the eval.ai submission system.

-## Citation

-Please consider citing, if you reference or use our methodology, code or results in your work:

-    @article{chevalley2022causalbench,
-        title={{CausalBench: A Large-scale Benchmark for Network Inference from Single-cell Perturbation Data}}, author={Chevalley, Mathieu and Roohani, Yusuf and Mehrjou, Arash and Leskovec, Jure and Schwab, Patrick}, journal={arXiv preprint arXiv:2210.17283},
-        year={2022}
-    }

 ### License